edwardshturman/site/app/projects/number-chart.md

 Dashboard view enables users to compose high-signal overviews of their data on a single surface, using standard Notion database views.

-While this was already possible by stacking database views into columns, this approach was clunky to set up, broke on smaller screen sizes, and was far from performant.
+Users had already been cobbling together dashboards by stacking database views into columns.
+But this approach is clunky to set up, breaks on smaller screen sizes, and is far from performant.

 Dashboard view provides an elegant, minimal set of widgets for viewing your most important information at a glance.
 It also felt like the perfect harness for Number Chart!